vaccine-man/bot/README.md

 This project requires Python to compile and run.

+`main.py` accepts and processes user request, serving live slot data if available.

+`vaccine_update_user_on_interval.py` runs periodically to check for slots and notify users.

 Don't forget to give stars to the project if you like it.